Confirmed Lineups: Newcastle vs Man Utd

 Newcastle United host Manchester United at St James’ Park this afternoon with both sides at the opposite end of the table.

-José Mourinho’s side are looking to strengthen their chances of finish second this season whilst the hosts would start the relegation zone should Huddersfield Town beat Bournemouth in today’s first kickoff.
+José Mourinho’s side are looking to strengthen their chances of finishing second this season whilst the hosts would kick off in the relegation zone should Huddersfield Town beat Bournemouth in today’s first kickoff.
 The Terriers currently lead 2-1 early in the second half.

 The two teams for this afternoon’s game are confirmed as: